Errol, Grange and Errol Station Community Action Plan

 What does the process of developing a CAP look like?

-There will be 6 stages (see image above) – each taking roughly a month.
-Stage 1 involves the online survey.
-Stage 2 in November is where we will hold most of the face-to-face community conversations (details will follow soon).
-We’ll develop the draft in January and then come back to the community in February to check in with the content and prioritise the actions that are most important to us.
+There are 6 stages overall (see image above), each taking roughly a month.
+Stage 1 involved an initial online survey.
+November was when we held most of the face-to-face community conversations (stage 2) .
+During January we analysed the information we had received (stage 3) and the Steering Group worked up a series of priority proposals for the plan (stage 4).
+This month we have come back to the community on February 21st to check in with the content and prioritise the actions that are most important to us.

 Who is writing the Plan?